 Paraguay has a population of over 6.8 million

-Agriculture is one of the most important economic activities in Paraguay as it employs one-fourth of the workforce, accounts for about one-fifth of the gross domestic product and the vast majority of exports.
+Agriculture is one of the most important economic activities in Paraguay as it employs one-fourth of the workforce, accounts for about one-fifth of the gross domestic product, and the vast majority of exports.
 Important cash crops include soybeans, corn (maize), wheat, rice, rapeseed, sesame, sugarcane, peanuts (groundnuts) and cassava (manioc).

-Although about one-fifth of Paraguay’s total land area is suitable for intensive cultivation, only a small amount of this is utilized steadily.
+Although about one-fifth of Paraguay’s total land area is suitable for intensive cultivation, only a small amount of this is used steadily.
 The country is self-sufficient in many foodstuffs but is still highly dependent on the climate and world commodity prices for its main agricultural products.

 67-81% of the food energy consumed in Paraguay comes from crops that are not native to the region.
 Most of these plants’ diversity is found elsewhere on the planet.